kuehbiko/kuehbiko/README.md

 Data analysis and reporting with Excel and Google Sheets

 ### My Projects
-View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills, or see what I'm [currently working on](https://github.com/kuehbiko/02-Personal-Projects/tree/main).
+View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills.  \
+Want to know more about what I do?
+See what I'm [currently working on](https://github.com/kuehbiko/02-Personal-Projects/tree/main).

 ### My Tools
 Languages: *SQL, Python* \